krzysztof-szot/entra-identity-access-lab/docs/access-matrix.md

 | `SG-App-Expense-Users` | `Expense.Submitter` |
 | `SG-App-Expense-Approvers` | `Expense.Approver` |

-Application access is assigned through security groups rather than directly to individual users.
+Application access is assigned through security groups instead of directly to individual users.

 This supports centralized access management and prepares the environment for future Joiner / Mover / Leaver automation.